 The region's economy is diverse, boasting manufacturing, agriculture, horticulture, aquaculture, tourism, education, research, health and service sectors.
 Traditionally major heavy manufacturing has been the main employment sector, based around companies such as Ford, Shell and Alcoa.
 However as the international economic climate impacts on large-scale manufacturers the region has been gradually diversifying its employment base.

 The G21 region is closely integrated with Melbourne and neighbouring regional economies.
-The close proximity to Melbourne and its improving transport connections mean that many parts of the region are now within easy commuter distance of Melbourne.
+The close proximity to Melbourne and its improving transport connections mean that many parts of the region are now within easy commuter distance of the state's capital.
 Increasingly people are choosing the lifestyle advantages of living within the G21 region while regularly visiting Melbourne for business and pleasure.